chicacode/chicacode/README.md

 ### Hi there 👋

-## I'm Geri known as chicacode.
+## I'm Geri, known as Chicacode on the Internet.
 ## Welcome to my portfolio!

 ![grab-landing-page](https://media.giphy.com/media/MT5UUV1d4CXE2A37Dg/giphy.gif)

 * I'm a Front End Developer, with a passion for problem-solving, communication, testing and programming and user experience.
-* 🔭 I’m currently learning AI, and continuing to improve my  Front End - Problem-solving skills.
+* 🔭 I’m currently learning LLMs and ML, and continuing to improve my  Front End - Problem-solving skills.
 * My background is in Psychology, which brings a  perspective on user experience.
 * Tech enthusiast: I love writing code and solving problems.
 * 💬 Ask me about coding, psychology or create a brand.